 The Elexon representative outlined that one approach being discussed in terms of the secondary meter approach, is to introduce it as a user pays system.
 This means that licensed generators wishing to avoid charges on imports to their generating units will need to ensure that those generating units (and any directly associated load) is metered separately to any other on-site load.
 It was explained that data collectors would provide the relevant data to Elexon which would be aggregated and then pushed out to Suppliers and others accordingly.
 It was noted that the provision of non-settlement meter data is something that already exists and so a similar mechanism could be introduced to govern the use of secondary metering for this purpose.

 The Working Group discussed a question around the introduction of a set of tariffs that exclude residual and how, if at all, this would resolve mixed sites where demand and generations are on the one site.
 It was noted that if the intent is to only exempt imports which are necessary only for the start-up of the generator then there is the option of relying on secondary metering which will require significant cross code interaction and quite possibly a longer lead time to implement.
-An alternative approach is to introduce a mechanism whereby a DNO could determine a level of capacity on a generation only site for which import charges would be exempt, which would likely be almost all of the import at that generation site whereas a mixed site would probably be the opposite.
+An alternative approach is to introduce a mechanism whereby a DNO could determine a level of capacity on a generation only site for which import charges would be exempt, which would likely be almost all of the import at a generation only site but only a small proportion of the import at a mixed site.

 The Elexon representative questioned how would DNOs identify the correct sites for which the rules would need to be applied.
 The Proposer explained that it will depend on the level of granularity that is wanted (e.g. via assumptions by technology type or via the amendment of connection agreements).
-It was noted that at the EDCM level only the connection agreements may contain the detail however at the lower voltage levels, HH source data can be used.
+It was noted that tariffs at the EDCM level are site specific, and so tariffs can be amended to exempt a proportion of import capacity from residual charging on a site by site basis.
+This is not possible in the CDCM where average tariffs are used, and so it may be necessary to apply one tariff to demand deemed to be for the operation of a generator and a different tariff to other demand.
 The Chair questioned if data is available that fulfils the requirements and if so, could this be pulled together by the Working Group and/or via a consultation or a straw man that could then be tested.
 It was noted that DNOs may know what fuel type is on site but then questioned if Suppliers know and whether the registration details need to be provided to those Suppliers.

 The Proposer set out that a possible first step is to check what difference is seen between a determined percentage of import capacity for specific technology types and a percentage of export kWh.
 It is believed that determining the value should be straightforward but that after this step, further development will be required.
 The Working Group took an action to review each technology type to determine what the percentage of the import capacity may be.
 It was noted that that ER P2/6 contains tables with different technology types and ElectraLink took an action to provide these in a table to the Working Group.